Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/readme.md

 This component depends on ADC PLIB for phase current measurement, DC bus voltage and potentiometer measurement.
 PWM PLIB is used to generate three phase signals to control the motor.
 For quadrature encoder sensor position feedback, PMSM_FOC interacts with QDEC peripheral.

+In addition to the generation of code, it also provides back-end support for **Motor Control Plant**.
 ## Supported Microcontrollers and Development Boards

 | Microcontroller     | MCLV2  | MCHV3                                               |